 Where: Celebrated by people of all communities in the state of Kerala.

-The four-day long harvest festival of South India is one of the most famous festivals of India.
-People prepare Pongal dish and wear their traditional attire.
-On this famous festival of South India, celebrities include bonfires, dancing, cattle races, sweets, and savories.
-The houses look resplendent with Kolam designs (traditional floral designs made with rice, colored powders, and flower petals)
+The four-day-long harvest festival of South India is one of the most famous festivals in India.
+People prepare the Pongal dishes and wear their traditional attire.
+During this famous festival in South India, celebrities include bonfires, dancing, cattle races, sweets, and savories.
+The houses look resplendent with Kolam designs (traditional floral designs made with rice, coloured powders, and flower petals)

 Significance: It’s a festival of thanksgiving to nature representing the first harvest of the year.